 The industry understanding of AI is fuzzy at best

-This enthusiasm for AI belies an important truth: few in the industry feel that they have a strong understanding of AI or how it will actually help staffing firms.
+This enthusiasm for AI belies an important truth: few in the industry feel that they have a strong understanding of AI or how it will actually help recruitment.

 When asked to evaluate their understanding of AI, respondents gave themselves a five out of ten on average.
 Thirty-six percent say they have a high understanding of the subject—but this number pales in comparison to the number of industry professionals talking about AI.

 What’s the cause for the disconnect?
-Staffing professionals hear about AI year after year in the abstract, but few see tangible illustrations of what that means for their business.
+Recruitment professionals hear about AI year after year in the abstract, but few see tangible illustrations of what that means for their business.